-The Barwon South West region is also experiencing a fixed access broadband supply shortfall for a majority of its regional towns.
-13,14 Lack of availability of adequate, affordable business-grade broadband services remains a concern highlighted by stakeholders especially with an increase in demand for digital connectivity during the COVID-19 pandemic.
-15,16 mobile coverage black spots registered by regional users.
+The Barwon South West region is also experiencing a fixed access broadband supply shortfall and inadequate mobile coverage for a majority of its regional towns.
+Lack of availability of adequate, affordable business-grade broadband services remains a concern highlighted by stakeholders especially with an increase in demand for digital connectivity during the COVID-19 pandemic.

-Primary industry is the largest employer of the region.
+Primary production industry (sheep and beef grazing, dairy grazing, horticulture, forestry and aquaculture) is the largest employer of the region.
 Low uptake of digital technologies and Internet-of-Things (IoT) applications in regional businesses presents opportunities for future productivity growth and competitiveness for industries in the Barwon South West region.
+Do not consider the constant of the productivity growth and competitiveness for industries in the Barwon South West region.